VaishC27/Flash-Card-Application/README.md

 ## Overview
 This Python script creates a flashcard application to help users learn French vocabulary.
 It uses the `tkinter` library for the graphical user interface (GUI) and `pandas` for handling data.
 The app displays French words on flashcards and prompts users to recall the English translations.

+## About the files
+Main.py is the main file that contains entire code.
+Card_front and card_back are the images used for background.
+Similarly, right and wrong are the images used for cross and correct buttons.
+Last but not the least, french_words is the csv file containing the data.

 ## Features
 - **Interactive Flashcards**: Displays French words and flips to show English translations.
 - **Progress Tracking**: Saves progress by removing known words from the list.